rjsabia/the_livbit/README.md

 Bitcoin.
 This web app allows you to search for stores or services that accepts this crypto currency anywhere in the world.
-Some of the search results even surprised me, like did you know that there is a Toys 'r' Rus in New York that accepts Bitcoin?
+Some of the search results even surprised me, like did you know that there is a Toys 'R' Us in New York that accepts Bitcoin?

 ![](./src/assets/homepage_screenshot.png?cropResize=300,200)
 ===============================================================================